yarbshk/psd-layer-exporter/README.md

 # Photoshop document (PSD) layers exporter
-This utility intended to export all layers of a Photoshop document.
+This utility intended to export all layers of a Photoshop document to different raster file formats (PNG, JPG, GIF, etc.).
 It will help you to generate image assets from PSD files quickly.

 This library is configurable and modifiable.
 So, you can customize output image filename and directory as well as which layer to export.